AirTag for Landscaping

 Landscape companies run with open trailers full of expensive equipment: commercial mowers at $3,000–$12,000 each, specialty trimmers, aerators, spreaders, pressure washers, plus the dozens of hand tools that round out a crew's kit.
 That gear cycles through 10–30 properties a day per crew, spends most of the day unattended on customer lawns, and gets left behind more often than anyone wants to admit when the crew is running late.

-Industry estimates put US landscape equipment theft above $500M a year, and most of it lands in the $500–$5,000 range per item — right under the insurance deductible for a lot of small operators.
+Industry estimates put US landscape equipment theft at around $400M a year with roughly 40% of stolen items never recovered (LawnStarter industry statistics; AMAROK commercial landscaping theft trends).
+Most of it lands in the $500–$5,000 range per item — right under the insurance deductible for a lot of small operators.
 Add in the "left at the last property" category and the annual unrecovered-equipment bill gets real fast.

 GPS fleet trackers are built for vehicles, not mowers.
 At $150+ upfront and $5–$25 a month per device, tagging the whole fleet isn't economical — so most operators end up tagging nothing.
-AirTag at $29 each, no subscription, changes that calculation.
+Find My-compatible tags change the calculation.
+TagLogger tags start at $15 hardware plus a $10/tag monthly service that drops to $7.50/tag/mo at 80+ tags (live pricing) — no cellular SIM, no per-vehicle connectivity fees.
 Every mower, trimmer, trailer, and high-value hand tool becomes cheap enough to actually track.

 Landscaping assets to track with AirTags